 The City Council governs Minneapolis through its legislative, administrative, and financial power over many City functions.
 The Council levies taxes, enacts ordinances and resolutions, licenses businesses, and exercises budgetary and policy control over City departments.
 Council Members represent the interests of their constituents, and meet regularly with constituents to discuss city programs, services and developments affecting the ward that they represent and the City as a whole.
-The Council functions with committees.
+The City Council uses a committee system to consider legislative policy.
+Each committee handles a specific area of City policy.
 Departments report to the Council through an assigned committee.
 Committee recommendations are forwarded to the full Council for its consideration.
 Council actions then go to the Mayor for approval or veto.
-The 2020 annual rate of pay for Council Members is \$103,590.24 plus benefits.
+The 2021 annual rate of pay for Council Members is \$106,100 plus benefits.
+For more information: www.minneapolismn.gov/council